-DeMontie Cross joined the TCU football staff in January 2013.
+DeMontie Cross joined the TCU football staff in January 2013 and was promoted to co-defensive coordinator in February 2015.

-In the 2014 season, Cross coached Paul Dawson into Big 12 Defensive Player of the Year and first-team All-America honors.
-Dawson is the only player in the nation with at least 100 tackles, five sacks and four interceptions.
-He's also the first Big 12 player to accomplish the feat since 2000.
+In the 2014 season, Cross coached Paul Dawson into Big 12 Defensive Player of the Year and consensus first-team All-America honors.
+Dawson was the only player in the nation with at least 100 tackles, six sacks and four interceptions.
+He was the first Big 12 player to accomplish the feat since 2000.

 Cross came to the Horned Frogs after serving as linebackers coach in 2012 at Kansas.